It hit me harder than I expected.

 That Space-Invader-ish-knock-off-game-whose-name-I-can’t-remember that was my go to when others were shooting the duck at all those skating parties at the Wheels of 8 Roller Rink.

 And the “foster games” that rotated in and out of our local Dairy Mart, and stayed only long enough to allow us to achieve mastery before being replaced (so we could begin our training anew, i.e. pouring quickly expiring quarters into a new machine): Asteroids, Donkey Kong Jr., Tron, Moon Patrol, Dig Dug, Star Trek.
-Though the facts are lost to history, I wish a record existed corresponding the tenures of machines with the tenure of some of my favorite Dairy Mart employees (Estelle, Mean Wilma, Elaine who Made the Awesome Microwavable Burritos, Dewey, Chuck, Bill, etc.).
+Though the facts are lost to history, I wish a record existed corresponding the tenures of machines with the tenure of some of our favorite Dairy Mart employees (Estelle, Mean Wilma, Elaine who Made the Awesome Microwavable Burritos, Dewey, Chuck, Bill, etc.).

 Gyrus?
 Parked next to Dragon’s Lair (reverent bow) in the front row as you entered Fun City.
 Andy recalled that Greg Marmol used to kick ass at Gyrus (1,000 bonus points for remembering that).